rosette

 stickley mission dining room

-Sources: Alwyn T. Covell, "The Real Place of Mussion Furniture", Alwyn T. Covell, "The Real Place of Mission Furniture," Good Furniture, IV, vi (March] 1915), page 359-362 (accompanied with four high-quality full page photos of rooms of the period, this article also includes an account of Joseph P. McHugh's 1894 role in introducing "Mission" furniture.)
+Sources: Alwyn T. Covell, "The Real Place of MissionFurniture", Alwyn T. Covell, "The Real Place of Mission Furniture," Good Furniture, IV, vi (March] 1915), page 359-362 (accompanied with four high-quality full page photos of rooms of the period, this article also includes an account of Joseph P. McHugh's 1894 role in introducing "Mission" furniture.)
 Sironen; Marjorie Bacon Ford, Style Cycles in American Furniture, 1830-1930 Thesis, University of Chicago , 1930; John Freeman Crosby, Forgotten Rebel: Gustav Stickley and His Craftsman Mission Furniture New York: Century House, 1965.
 (Not available online, and published as the second Arts and Crafts movement emerged in America, Crosby's book is a retropective effort in disclosing the rise and decline of Gustav Stickley's promotion of the original American Arts and Crafts movement.)
-THE CRAFTSMAN MOVEMENT

-The Golden Oak furniture was -- as the name suggests -- given a finish to make pieces look bright and "sunny".
-The pieces in this style are made primarily for either the dining room orbedroom.
+The Golden Oak furniture is -- as the name suggests -- given a finish to make pieces look bright and "sunny".
+The pieces in this style are made primarily for either the dining room or bedroom.
 Decorative themes are not added to the heaviness; instead, for decoration, applied ornamentation (embossments, stampings, carvings) are used, but its basic style depends the wood's color.
 The dining-room tables are round, supported by a single heavy pedestal, the buffets large, often with large mirror at the top, the chairs with backs with central splats, and plain or scooped-out wood seats.

 Source: Jeffrey Weiss and Herbert H. Wise, Made With Oak New York: Links, 1975.

-Modernist (Or Modern):
+Modernist (Or Modern)

 These terms designate the clean, functional, modern look that emerged in the Bauhaus and elsewhere between World War I and World War II.
-To some, it is "rectilinear, with soft curves"
+To some, it is "rectilinear, with soft curves".

-Art Deco: 1910-1930
+Art Deco, 1910-1930

--- "The last great period of French cabinetmaking and craftsmanship in which surface ornament is stressed," The style peaked a 1925 when the Exposition Internationale des Arts Decoratifs a lndustriels Modernes Paris .
+"The last great period of French cabinetmaking and craftsmanship in which surface ornament is stressed," The style peaked a 1925 when the Exposition Internationale des Arts Decoratifs a lndustriels Modernes Paris .
 "Design sources are wide-ranging and include a pastiche of neoclassical elements," writes Rita Reif in a 1980 NYT article, "echoing French 18th century and Louis Phillipe styles.
-Other influences include Cubism for shapes shapes and Fauvism for colors."
+Other influences include Cubism for shapes shapes and Fauvism for colors.

 Art Moderne: 1930-1940